 Variously described as refreshing, disarming, relatable, approachable, authentic, and hilarious, Jamie speaks and writes the way she talks with a good friend over a hot cup of coffee.
 Her unique voice and fresh perspective have allowed her to connect meaningfully with an immensely diverse audience.
 She is polished enough for the suburban soccer mom, but gritty enough for the urban sex-worker, with just enough nerd to interest the academic theology geek, and a vocabulary to make the reddest of rednecks blush; Jamie invites everyone to the table.
 She makes space for us to examine our practices and the attitudes that drive them, encouraging a healthier interchange between the Church and the world.

-Jamie has traveled the globe as a writer and/or speaker for non-profit organizations, such as World Vision (community development) and The Exodus Road (anti-slavery and rescue work in SE Asia).
-She has been invited to speak at churches, universities, and conferences across North America, including Christianity 21, Epiphaneia: Survival of the Weakest, George Fox University, Gardner Webb University, Broom Colloquium, Abilene Christian University, Hardin Simmons University and District Church, as well as many women’s events, and as Emcee for charity fundraisers.
+Jamie has traveled the globe as a writer and/or speaker for non-profit organizations, such as World Vision, The Exodus Road, and the Jordanian Tourism Board.
+She has been invited to speak at churches, universities, and conferences across North America, including Christianity 21, Epiphaneia: Survival of the Weakest, George Fox University, Gardner Webb University, Broom Colloquium: Abilene Christian University, and Hardin Simmons University, as well as many women's events, and as Emcee for charity fundraisers.

-When she’s not airport hopping, Jamie can be found at home in Northern California where she spends most of her time watching Netflix with her giant bearded husband, or crying on the floor of her office while she writes her first book, Badass Christian, available 2017 (Convergent).
+When she's not airport hopping, Jamie can be found at home in Northern California where she spends most of her time procrastinating.
+Her first memoir, The Very Worst Missionary: A Memoir or Whatever, is available April 2018 (Convergent).

 A few favorites: